 Researching NEET youth in Ontario

-The Ministry of Children and Youth Services has engaged Blueprint to design and undertake a “Made in Ontario” research project on young people not in employment, education or training (NEET).
-The findings from the project will help inform the development of policy and programs to serve NEET youth.
+Many Ontario youth are not in employment, education, or training (NEET), with little research existing on their needs, perspectives and challenges, or on the associated costs.
+The Ministry of Children and Youth Services engaged Blueprint to design and undertake a ‘Made in Ontario’ research project on NEET youth to help inform the development of policy and programs to serve this population.

 Our project addressed five research questions:

 - Who are Ontario’s NEET youth?

 - What is the fiscal impact of NEET youth in Ontario?

 - What are the needs and experiences of NEET youth?

 - What are the implications for decision-makers?